tradel/cc-kube-sockshop/README.md

    with Consul Connect mediating all connections between services.

- * DataWire [Ambassador][] as the L7 gateway, routing requests from the Internet to the Connect proxies with full mutual TLS.
+ * DataWire [Ambassador][] as the L7 gateway, routing requests from the Internet to the Connect proxies with full mutual TLS and using Consul for service discovery.

 ---